 Is your blood pressure starting to rise?
 The worst thing to lead with when delivering bad news is… the bad news.
 When we feel shocked or confronted by something we weren’t expecting, we often react with anger.
 What you’re telling your customer here is that their problem isn’t worthy of phone support.
 And that’s going to make them super frustrated.
 Even if it’s true, there’s a better way to say it.

 Try this 3-step formula instead.
 We’ve built it into our live-coaching software and find it works really well (if you like acronyms, remember “Triple A”):

-Focus on what you can offer, not what you can’t.
-This conveys that your customer has options, which opens, rather than closes, a conversation.
+3. Offer an alternative – focus on what you can offer, not what you can’t.
+This conveys that your customer has options, which opens, rather than closes a conversation.

 Lastly, avoid complex or formal language you wouldn’t use in life.
 If your friend said, “Hey, I’m really upset and need you to call me right now!’, would you respond with: “As of this moment, I do call some friends back, but I can’t offer you a call”?
 The way you talk to your customers should be no different than the way you talk to the people in your life that you care about.